Slip & Fall Accidents

 If you or someone you know has been injured while on the property of another, it is important to speak to a personal injury lawyer.
 Our Boulder injury lawyers will be able to tell you about the laws in Colorado, discuss your legal options, and answer any questions you have.
 A lawyer’s help is critical to help you determine the best course of action for you based your specific situation.

-If you are trying to recover compensation after a slip and fall injury on the premises of another, the Boulder personal injury lawyers at Cook, Bradford & Levy may be able to represent you.
+If you are trying to recover compensation after a slip and fall injury on the premises of another, the Boulder slip and fall attorneys at Cook, Bradford & Levy may be able to represent you.
 We serve people in Denver, Lafayette, Louisville, Arvada, Aurora, Fort Collins, and throughout the Front Range.
 Contact us at 303-543-1000 or via our online form for a free consultation.